lei0418s/Effective-CPP/README.md

 ## ***Item3: Use const whenever possible.***

-specify a semantic constraint — a particular object should not be modified and compilers will enforce that constraint.
+&emsp;&emsp;specify a semantic constraint — a particular object should not be modified and compilers will enforce that constraint.

 ### constant pointers
 ```cpp